FundyPhytoPhys/prochlorococcus_o2/Code/Manuscript_O2.md

   (\#eq:GrowthRate)
 \end{equation}
 ```

 Figure \@ref(fig:deltaODLogGrowthPlot) is an example of chlorophyll
 specific growth estimates fitted from the high resolution ΔOD
 measurements for each tube in a Multicultivator.
 The residuals of the
-logistic growth curve fit are shown and the growth spectral waveband is
-plotted and illustrates the imposed PAR (µmol photons m^-2^ s^-1^) and
+logistic growth curve fit are shown.
+The actinic PAR (µmol photons m^-2^ s^-1^) are plotted for each tube and illustrates the applied photoperiod (h) regimes.
-photoperiod (h).

 A Generalized Additive Model (GAM) [@woodGeneralizedAdditiveModels2017]
 was applied to the relation of chlorophyll-specific µ, d^-1^ to